-So if you’d like to learn more about that instead then I’d highly recommend you check out Wealthy Affiliate, which is a place where you can get all of the training & tools you need to get started.
+So if you’d like to learn more about that instead then I’d highly recommend you check out Commission Academy, which is a place where you can get all of the training & tools you need to get started.

 Or, alternatively, you can check out these other cool ways to earn online.